-Drug and Alcohol Rehab in the European Union
+Drug And Alcohol Rehab In The European Union

-What is Rehab Like in the EU?
+What Is Rehab Like In The EU?

 The European Monitoring Centre for Drugs and Drug Addiction provides information on drug use and treatment trends for all of the members of the EU.
 Outpatient specialized treatment centers are by far the most popular, with 973,000 clients across Europe receiving drug treatment in 2017.
-This was followed by outpatient primary/general mental healthcare, helping 180,000 clients in 2017.
+This was followed by outpatient primary/general mental healthcare, which helped 180,000 clients in 2017.
 Sixty-four thousand clients across Europe received inpatient hospital-based residential care, 26,000 attended inpatient therapeutic communities, and 16,000 people chose inpatient non-hospital-based residential care.

 Residential facilities are divided into 2 broad categories: community-residential facilities and hospital-based facilities.
 Community-residential facilities are described as, “residential facilities within the community for the treatment of clients with drug-use problems,” by The European Monitoring Centre for Drugs and Drug Addiction.
-Hospital-based facilities can be stand-alone facilities specially designed for treating drug problems, or psychiatric or general medical facilities that can be used to treat drug problems or other medical problems.
+Hospital-based facilities can be stand-alone facilities specially designed for treating drug problems or psychiatric or general medical facilities that can be used to treat drug problems or other medical problems.
 They must both offer beds for the treatment of clients with a drug use problem.
-There are many therapeutic approaches that may be used in residential treatment but are usually gathered from 3 main approaches.
+There are many therapeutic approaches that may be used in residential treatment, but they are usually gathered from 3 main approaches.

 The Therapeutic Community (TC)

 Both the 12-step and Minnesota model are derived from the ideas of Alcoholics Anonymous (AA) that treat addiction as a disease.
-Although similar, the difference between the Minnesota model and 12-step is that Minnesota is typically delivered by professionals and has less focus on self-help components than 12-step.
+Although similar, the difference between the Minnesota model and 12-step model is that Minnesota is typically delivered by professionals and has less focus on self-help components than 12-step.
 These two methods are fairly short, consisting of 3 to 6 weeks of residential treatment consisting of daily lectures, therapy, and group meetings.

 Cognitive–Behavioral Therapy (CBT)

-Finding Rehab in the EU
+Finding Rehab In The EU